MicrosoftDocs/sql-docs/docs/big-data-cluster/change-azdata-password.md

 ## Manually updating password for Grafana and Kibana

 After following the steps to update AZDATA_PASSWORD, you will see that [Grafana](app-monitor.md) and [Kibana](cluster-logging-kibana.md) still accept the old password.
-This is because Grafana and Kibana does not have visibility to the new Kubernetes secret.
-You must manually update the password for Grafana and Kibana separately.
+This is because Grafana and Kibana do not have visibility to the new Kubernetes secret.
+You must update the password for Grafana and Kibana separately.

 ## Update Grafana password

 Follow these options for manually updating the password for [Grafana](app-monitor.md).

-> [!IMPORTANT]
-> The Internet Explorer browser and older Microsoft Edge browsers are not compatible with Grafana, you must use a chromium-based browser including Microsoft Edge.
-In Grafana, you will see a black page with errors when using an unsupported browser.
-See [supported browsers for Grafana](https://grafana.com/docs/grafana/latest/installation/requirements/#supported-web-browsers).

 1. The htpasswd utility is required.
 You can install this on any client machine.